jordanebelanger/SwiftyBluetooth/README.md

 ### Discovering characteristics

 Discover characteristics using the discoverCharacteristics(...) function.
-If the service on which you are attempting to discover characteristics from has not been discovered, an attempt will first be made to discover that service for you.
+If the service on which you are attempting to discover characteristics from has not been discovered, an attempt will first be made to discover that service for you:

 ```swift
 peripheral.discoverCharacteristics(characteristicUUIDs: nil, forService: "180A") { (characteristics, error) in